 Supervisors Instructions for filling out this report

-Supervisor complete their section on this report and send it to the Agency's Worker’s Compensation (WC) Coordinator , Facility's Safety Coordinator or Agency Safety Manager, within 24 hours of injury/illness
+Supervisor complete their section on this report and send it to the Agency's Worker’s Compensation (WC) Coordinator immediately.
+The Worker’s Compensation Coordinator will then forward the form to the Facility's Safety Coordinator or Agency Safety Manager, within 24 hours of injury/illness

 Please note that all sections in this report must be completed.
 If any part of the section or question is not applicable to the job or the injury, write ‘N/A’ (Not Applicable) as a response.
 Incomplete forms might cause delays in processing of worker's compensation claims.